CallieKim/urdfForRobotScene/README.md

 ### Output format:
 The output JSON file will contain two main sections: `tfs` for joint transformations and `items` for link descriptions.
 Each section includes detailed information such as position, rotation, scale, and color.
 Rotation data is provided in quaternion format to facilitate usage in 3D environments.

 # What next?
-Checkout: https://github.com/wenjielee11/Mesh-Test to test your robot and see if it works.
+Go into: the MeshTest directory to test your robot and see if it works.
+Follow the readme in there!

-Convert URDFs for use in Robot-Scene test